colbygllhr/bookbot/README.md

 # bookbot
-A Python program that initializes any text
+A Python program that analyzes text and gives statistics